Tutoring, Mentoring and Support

 - See your professor or TA to discuss your situation and to get extra help.

-- Meet with your College Adviser or with your freshman seminar instructor, if you are a first-quarter freshman.
+- Meet with your College Adviser or with your first-year student seminar instructor, if you are a first-quarter first-year student.

 - Think about changing your approach.
 If you've been studying alone, you might set up a study group.
 If you've just been reading over class notes before quizzes, think about highlighting key points or outlining important information.